SmartSwap: Swap-Based Memory Optimization for LLM Training under Varying Operator Sequences: Lightweight Online Profiler

 \section{Lightweight Online Profiler}

-As mentioned in \S\ref{sec.challenges}, the built-in profiler not only has a significant overhead, which means using it to continuously collect information during the model training process would lead to substantial performance degradation, but also lack support for online usage, which means that we need to stop the training process to hardcode the profiling configuration in the training program to start profiling.
-This is unacceptable for real-world training processes.
-However, without continuous online profiling, it would be impossible to catch and adapt to changes in operator sequences.
-Therefore, we build a lightweight online profiler by inserting information-gathering hooks at the operator dispatching point.\footnote{In PyTorch-NPU, this occurs in \texttt{OpCommand.cpp}~\cite{opcommand}.
-Owing to the dynamic operator dispatch characteristic of Eager Mode frameworks, similar locations can be easily identified in other Eager Mode frameworks as well.} Depending on whether a new swap policy needs to be generated, it operates in either Detailed or Lightweight mode.
+As mentioned in \S\ref{sec.intro}, existing profilers, such as the PyTorch built-in profiler, incur significant overhead, causing substantial performance degradation when used for continuous profiling.
+They also lack online support, requiring training to pause and hardcode profiling configurations, which is impractical for real-world training.
+Without continuous online profiling, it is impossible to track and adapt to changes in operator sequences.
+To address this, we develop a lightweight online profiler that inserts hooks at the operator dispatch point~\cite{opcommand}, operating in either Detailed or Lightweight mode based on whether a new swap policy is needed.

-\stitle{Lightweight Mode: }When no new policy generation is needed, the profiler runs in Lightweight mode, collecting only the operators involved in a training iteration.
-Inspired by tokenization~\cite{sennrich2016neuralmachinetranslationrare} in language models, we assign an integer value to each operator based on its name and represent the operator sequence as an integer tensor.
-By comparing the tensors recorded in consecutive iterations, we can efficiently determine whether the operator sequence has changed with minimal storage and computation overhead.

-To adapt to operator sequence changes, we integrate a stage-adjusting module into the profiler, which adjusts the stage according to Algo.~\ref{alg.stage_adjustment}.
-The multi-feature fuzzy matching in the Executor in \S\ref{sec.executor} enables \sys to tolerate minor variations in the operator sequence and only switches to the WarmUp stage when the operator sequence length changes by more than 5\% or the cosine similarity between the two tensors falls below 95\%.
-The actions performed in each stage are depicted in Fig.~\ref{fig.e2e}: the WarmUp stage does not perform any operations, the GenPolicy stage involves policy generation and execution, while the Stable stage reuses the previously generated policy without generating new ones.

-\stitle{Detailed Mode:} During the GenPolicy stage, \sys generates a new policy based on collected data.
-In this case, the lightweight online profiler switches to a Detailed mode, collecting only a small set of information necessary for the policy generation process with relatively low overhead, including the name of each operator, the input tensor arrays, and output tensor arrays for each operator and the duration of each training iteration.
-For each tensor, we collect its pointer (data\_ptr), data type, usage count, and call stack, which are used as features for subsequent identification.